-Current members of the Chapter 19 roster who remain interested in inclusion on the Chapter 19 roster must submit updated applications.
-Individuals who have previously applied but have not been selected may reapply.
+Current members of the Chapter 19 roster who remain interested in inclusion on the Chapter 19 roster only need to indicate that they are reapplying and submit updates (if any) to their applications on file.
+Current members do not need to resubmit their applications.
+Individuals who have previously applied but have not been selected must submit new applications to reapply.
 If an applicant, including a current or former roster member, has previously submitted materials referred to in item 9, such materials need not be resubmitted.